cardano-foundation/docs-cardano-org/native-tokens/getting-started-with-native-tokens/getting-started-with-native-tokens.md

 #### Build the transaction again

-The transaction will now include the fee.
+The transaction will now include the fee:

 ```